4. Execute your first query

 Note:

-apolloClientallows to reuse the underlying OkHttp instance and the associated threadpools and connections.
-In a real app, you would probably want to use a dependency injection framework to share the ApolloClient.
+apolloClient allows to reuse the underlying OkHttp instance and the associated threadpools and connections.

 Creating the ApolloClient is as simple as giving it the endpoint of your GraphQL backend.
 It is